nasosi/InkRadix/README.md

   <img src="Resources/InkRadixDemo.png"/>
 </p>
 </div>
 InkRadix is an Inkscape extension that enables editable equations with Radical Pie™ (https://radicalpie.com/).
+Radical Pie currently runs on Windows.

 # Installation
 There are several ways to install InkRadix: